-A student run Politics, Economics and Current Affairs Society in which students present and discuss topics that interest them.
+A student run an Enterprise Society which promotes the importance of entrepreneurship to younger students.
 An external speaker program including individuals such as development economist Dr Will Ruddick founder of 'Grassroots Economics.'
 Students are also offered the opportunity to compete in the Wharton Global Investor Challenge.
 There have been visits to the London Financial district and the Annual PolEconUK Economics Students' Conference in Central London.